-The DPDK uses a run-to-completion model for fast data plane performance and accesses devices via polling to eliminate the latency of interrupt processing at the tradeoff of higher cpu consumption.
-It was designed to run on any processors.
+The DPDK uses a run-to-completion model for fast data plane performance and accesses devices via polling to eliminate the latency of interrupt processing, albeit with the tradeoff of higher CPU consumption.
+It was designed to run on any processor.
 The first supported CPU was Intel x86 and it is now extended to IBM PPC64 and ARM64.

 DPDK has “userspace” drivers for the cards called PMDs.